-By consciousness is meant an uwareness immanent in cognitional acts.
-But such acts differ in kind, and so the awareness differs in kind with the acts.
+Thirdly, by consciousness is meant an awareness immanent in cognitional acts.
+But such acts differ in kind, and so the avareness differs in kind with the acts.
 There is an empirical consciousness characteristic of sensing, perceiving, imagining.
-As the content of these acts is merely presented or represented, so the awareness immanent in the acts is the mere givenness of the acts.
+As the content of these acts is merely presented or remesented, so the a greness immanent in the acts is the mere givenness of the acts.
 But there is an intelligent consciousness characteristic of inquiry, insight, and formulation.
-On this level cognitional process not merely strives for and reaches the intelligible, but in doing so it exhibits its intelligence; it operates intelligently.
-The swareness is present but it is the awareness of intelligence, of what strives to understand, of what is satisfied by understanding, of what formulates the understood, not as a schoolboy repeating by rote a definition, but as one that defines because he grasps why that definition hits things off.
-Finally, on the third level of reflection, grasp of the unconditioned, and judgment, there is rational consciousness.
+On this level cognitional process not merely strives for and reaches the intelligible, but in doing so it exhibits its intelligence; it operates indelligently.
+The awareness is present but it is the awareness of intelligence, of what strives to understand, ofw what is satisfied by understanding, of what formulates the understood, not as a school-boy repeating by rote a definition, but as one that defines wanter-down because he crasps why that definition has things off.
+Finally, of the third level of reflection, grasp of the unconditioned, and judgment, there is rational consciousness.
 It is the emergence and the effective operation of a single law of utmost generality, the law of sufficient reason, where the sufficient reason is the unconditioned.
 It emerges as a demand for the unconditioned and a refusal to assent unreservedly on any lesser ground.
 It advances to grasp of the unconditioned.
-It terminates in the rational compulsion by which grasp of the unconditioned commands assent.
+It terminates in the rational compulsion by which grasp of the unconditioned yields assent.